Privacy-first PDF workspace

 Fast, even on big documents

-Tools run in the background so the page never freezes — no spinner between every step, no “file processed, please re-upload to continue.”
+Tools run in the background so the page never freezes — no spinner between every step, no “please re-upload to continue.”
 Even a long, image-heavy PDF stays smooth.

 Where your file goes.